the-broom/the-broom.github.io/README.md

-# The Broom!
+# The Broom

 This is a wiki for documenting cool ideas.
 And stuff.

 ## The Broomstick
-So wtf is the broom?!?!

 The broom is a weekly meeting of people who like to explore new ideas and work on projects together, with the intention of self improvement and spreading knowledge.

 The broom is open ended, but encourages intellectually stimulating conversation.
 Also the broom is decentralized, so all members have equal say on admins trivia.

 ## How to Contribute
 Clone this repo.